snumryk/FridayGifBot/FridayGifBot/README.md

                                                           ## Basic bot commands ##

-BOT_INITIATE_FRIDAY_SPAMING_PROTOCOL  http[your gif full url].gif - will spawn all previous gifs + this one.
-Adds the new gif to list works only once per friday
+"BOT_ADD_NEW_GIF"  http[your gif full url].gif - Adds the new gif to list
+works only once per friday

 BOT_RESET_FRIDAY_SPAMING_PROTOCOL - reset bot friday counter, so you can initiate gif spaming again

-BOT_INITIATE_FRIDAY_SPAMING_PROTOCOL ALL_CURRENT_GIFS - will spawn all previous gifs can be executed meny times per friday
+"BOT_SPAM_GIF" - will spawn all previous gifs, works only once per friday

 ## Prerequisites